cashewe/llun/README.md

 - rewrite config manager in rust []
 - rewrite openai client in rust []
 - rewrite prompt manager in rust []
+- rewrite rules object in rust [X]
 - rewrite cli in rust [X]
 - wrap rust cli in python forwarding logic []
 - publish to pypi despite the whole cargo crate being rust based []

+*NOTES*
+I may want to revisit this heavily as i learn more lol - im fairly sure the passing between borrowed and owned states, results and options etc... is incredibly goofy and the filepath management is likely ass.

+i may also want to give more power to the ruleset object - at the minute we spend a while validating and manipulating the names of rules etc... when we probs could be running on raw rule objects instead, which would likely be better.

+alternately, maybe we want a rulesloader object that does that? idk...

 Phase 3 - beyond MVP
 --------------------